This document is still working in progress

 Speed Test For LAN

 All Firwealla Products have the option of testing the connection from your device to Firewalla.
-This is really the speed of your LAN.
+This is really the speed of your LAN. (if you are using safari and local test is slow, try Chrome)

 Speed Test Inside Firewalla for WAN (PRO ONLY)